 About The Lab

 The Space Systems Engineering Laboratory at Missouri S&T was founded in 2001 with the hiring of Dr. Hank Pernicka to teach and conduct research for the Aerospace Engineering program.
-Just four years after the lab's founding, the Missouri S&T Research Team (M-SAT), was accepted to the University Nanosat-4 competition with their pair of MR & MRS SAT microsatellites.
-The team placed 3rd; a notableachievement for a first entry against others including Cornell University and the University of Texas at Austin.
-Most recently, the team placed first in the Nanosat-8 competition and is participating in two other satellite projects through the Air Force Research Lab and NASA.
+Just four years after the lab's founding, the Missouri S&T Research Team (M-SAT), was accepted to the AFRL University Nanosat-4 competition with their pair of MR & MRS SAT microsatellites.
+The team has since been a frequent participant in the University Nanosatellite Program and placed first in the Nanosat-8 competition.
+The M-SAT team is participating in a NASA program to launch a 3U CubeSat.

 There are many diverse research areas being pursued within the lab including systems engineering, cold gas propulsion systems, power systems, and orbit and attitude determination and control primarily within the scope of small satellites.
 Students working in the lab have presented papers at numerous research conferences, been published in archival journals and won awards for their research efforts.